 Gift Bundles: We have a lot of great information for you today, but no need to take notes.
 You have gift bundles!
 I've given one to each household.
-There's a flyer of the colorful panels from our presentation as reminders of what we talk about today.
+There's a flyer of the colorful panels from our presentation to remind you of what we speak about today.
 Everyone also takes home two board books, a song sheet, a yearlong activity calendar, and several resources from the library (booklist, class calendar, etc).